 FedEx international ancillary fees

-The FedEx GTM (Global Trade Manager) calculates/estimates duties and taxes that will be levied on your export shipments.
-Most customers do not realize that even if they use the Global Trade Manager, it will only calculate duty and tax/VAT.
-It does not calculate any International FedEx advancement fees or other ancillary fees.
+The FedEx GTM (Global Trade Manager) calculates and estimates duties and taxes that will be levied on your export shipments.
+Most customers do not realize that even if they use the Global Trade Manager, it only calculates duties and taxes/VAT and does not calculate any international FedEx advancement fees or other ancillary fees.
 This could mean a very large cost difference between the duty/tax estimator (GTM) and the actual total landed cost to the consumer.
-For example, a shipment valued at $50 USD to the UK charged at a total of 25% VAT, and Duty would be estimated at $12.50, but charged another ￡10.50 or close to $17.00 USD (Google Currency Converter).
-These additional charges could leave your customer paying a lot more than expected or leave you with the extra cost if the order was sent DDP.
+For example, a shipment is valued at $50 USD to the UK charged at a total of 25% VAT with duties estimated at $12.50, but is charged another ￡10.50 or close to $17.00 USD (Google Currency Converter).
+These additional charges could leave your customer paying a lot more than expected, or leave you with the extra cost if the order was sent DDP.

 Zonos™ software allows for the calculations of ancillary fees and other charges to better estimate a total landed cost.